Preview: The House on Chestnut Circle

 I left the smallish space and looked around the entryway for the thermostat.

-I found it in the dimness below the staircase.
+I found it below the staircase.
 I flipped the light switch on the wall and some of the shadows dropped away as a dim yellow glow spilled out of the bug-filled globe above me.
 At least there was power.

-Just as I’d thought, the old thermostat had been left in the Off position.
+Just as I’d thought, the thermostat had been left in the off position.
 I switched it over and immediately heard a satisfying click and the rush of air as the unit kicked on.

-I gave the temperature a tweak, then turned and followed the worn hallway runner on into the house.
+I gave the temperature a tweak, then turned and followed the worn runner down the hallway.

-I unloaded the car from the tow dolly, and then sat down for a moment on the steps for a few sips of the iced tea I’d picked up at the small diner on my way through what was left of the town I now resided in.
+I unloaded the car from the tow dolly, and then sat down on the steps for a few sips of the iced tea I’d picked up at a small diner on my way through what was left of the town I now resided in.

-The nearly defunct community of Springville, once a favorite summer retreat for North Carolina planters because of the higher altitude and subsequent relief from the heat and the mosquitoes, now consisted of only a few still-operating establishments surrounded by closed restaurants and vacant storefronts along the remaining strip of Main Street.
+The nearly defunct community of Springville, located not too far from the line dividing South Carolina from North Carolina, once a favorite summer retreat for planters because of the higher altitude and subsequent relief from the heat and the mosquitoes, now consisted of only a few still-operating establishments surrounded by closed restaurants and vacant storefronts along the remaining strip of Main Street.

 I could have moved even closer to Missy, but I had no desire to live in a large city again.
 Faced with taking a much smaller house with an even smaller yard in a questionable neighborhood, or worse an apartment I couldn’t really afford that I’d been incapable of visualizing Wes and myself in, I had decided it was worth the forty-minute drive each way if it meant a better environment and room to go outside and toss a ball around.
 Wes and I were alike in that regard.
 We had both always enjoyed the outdoors whether it was throwing a frisbee, grilling out, or merely gazing through a telescope.
 Or trying to; it had been difficult to cut through the urban skyglow where we’d lived on the outskirts of Atlanta.
 But at least we’d had a yard.
 Despite being located in a congested area, the lot had been fairly large at our old house—a house that hadn’t been nearly as big as the one I was now renting.